How Can Live-in Home Care Help With Senior Depression?

 - Helping your loved one participate in hobbies

 Senior depression is becoming increasingly common, although it is not well understood.
 Everyone feels a little bit sad from time to time, and this is perfectly normal, but depression in elderly people can have insidious health effects and so it needs to be diagnosed and treated as early as possible for the best outcome.

 For some older people, retirement can be a big disappointment, particularly if they face it alone.
-Downsizing to a smaller home can lead to feelings of isolation, as can a loss of social activities that accompanied a working life.
+Downsizing to a smaller home can lead to feelings of isolation and loneliness, as can a loss of social activities that accompanied a working life.
 Money worries and fears about the future can all play a part, leading to prolonged feelings of sadness and a lack of motivation.

 Signs of senior depression

 You may notice that a loved one seems to have lost interest in their usual hobbies and pastimes.
 They may be becoming increasingly isolated and reluctant to meet up with friends and family.
 They may even neglect their personal hygiene, which could be a strong indicator that something isn’t right.

 If you suspect that you loved one is suffering from depression, don’t assume that it will clear up on its own.
 You need to talk to your loved one to discover what is making them feel depressed and ensure that they see a doctor if necessary, so that they can be given appropriate treatment.

 Bear in mind that the older generation does not always feel comfortable discussing emotions and feelings, so exercise restraint and don’t force them to open up if they don’t want to.